Now leaving ThriventFunds.com

 Finally, if you are in a high tax bracket or live in a high-tax state, you may want to consider a municipal bond fund.
 Municipal bonds are bonds issued by state and local governments to finance public projects such as roads, bridges, schools, and hospitals.
 The interest they pay is exempt from federal taxes and, in some cases, from state taxes, although any capital gains distributions, as well as realized capital gains from selling fund shares, may be taxable.
 For certain investors, their after-tax yields can be significantly higher than for other types of bonds.

-For example, Thrivent Municipal Bond Fund (TMBIX) was recently paying a yield of 2.62%.
-(See current rate) The tax-equivalent yield can be significantly higher (as compared with taxable bond funds), as the graph below illustrates:
+For example, Thrivent Municipal Bond Fund (TMBIX) was recently paying a yield of 3.57%.
+(See current rate.)
+(30-day SEC yield pre-waiver was 3.52%.)ii The tax-equivalent yield can be significantly higher (as compared with taxable bond funds), as the graph below illustrates:

 We believe that it also makes sense to take strategic credit risks in the municipal market, since default rates historically are lower than in the corporate bond market.

-For example, Thrivent High Income Municipal Bond Fund (TMBIX) has recently paid a higher yield of 3.10% (30-day SEC yield pre-waiver was 2.47%)ii, which may compare favorably to other fixed-income options on a tax-equivalent basis.
-(See current rate)
+For example, Thrivent High Income Municipal Bond Fund (TMBIX) has recently paid a higher yield of 4.22% (30-day SEC yield pre-waiver was 3.61%)ii, which may compare favorably to other fixed-income options on a tax-equivalent basis (see current rate).

 While fixed-income yields are still low by historic standards, income-seeking investors can get more return on their investments by taking measured, diversified risks in credit.

-The following chart shows the 1-, 5- and 10-year annualized returns of each of the Thrivent Funds fixed income funds discussed in this article:
+The following charts shows the 1-, 5-, and 10-year annualized returns of each of the Thrivent Funds fixed income funds discussed in this article (View Fixed Income Yields PDF here).

-Performance data cited represents past performance and should not be viewed as an indication of future results.
+All data represents past performance.
+Past performance does not guarantee future results.
 Investment return and principal value of the investment will fluctuate so that an investor's shares, when redeemed may be worth more or less than the original cost.
 Current performance may be lower or higher than the performance data quoted.
 Call 800-847-4836 or click here for performance results current to the most recent month-end.

 The views expressed are as of the date given, may change as market or other conditions change, and may differ from views expressed by other Thrivent Asset Management, LLC associates.
 Actual investment decisions made by Thrivent Asset Management, LLC will not necessarily reflect the views expressed.
 This information should not be considered investment advice or a recommendation of any particular security, strategy or product.
 Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon, and risk tolerance.